 What counts as a referral?

-You can view referrals to your campaign under the “Referrers” section of the Campaign Insights tab of your dashboard.
+You can view referrals to your campaign on the Referrals dashboard.
 This section will list referrers who’ve driven traffic to your campaign and any referrals that result in a contribution.
 You can also download this information in CSV format to sort depending on how you’re running your contest (the CSV includes all referral data).
 We encourage you to base your contest off either the referrer with the highest number of contributions or highest amount contributed as a result of their referrals.

 Don’t forget to establish clear rules for your referral contest as well as a clear timeline specifying the start and end dates of the referral contest so there’s no question about which referral contributions do and do not count.